Congenital Deformities of the Outer Ear

 New parents delight in gazing at their babies, taking note of the sweet curled toes, observing dimples in the cheeks, elbows and knees, and analyzing whether these long, graceful fingers presage a talent for playing piano.
 But you may also notice problems like a scaly scalp, baby acne or, perhaps, that one or both of your newborn’s ears look a little unusual.
-Maybe the ear sticks out a bit or its top looks a little pointy.
-Though rare, sometimes babies are born with part of an ear missing entirely, which might cause hearing problems.
+Maybe the ear sticks out a bit or its top looks a little pointy or, though rare, is missing a part, which might cause hearing problems.
 It’s natural, then, to worry about whether that misshapen ear could make your child a target for teasing or if hearing loss could affect learning and speech abilities.

 Congenital deformities of the outer ear—that is, deformities of the visible ear and ear canal that are present from birth—are common.
 Approximately 1 in every 6,000 newborns has an outer ear deformity.
 In general, treatments result in good outcomes, and if they are undertaken when your child is still young, they may help avoid social stigmatization altogether.

 “Ear deformity correction offers a dramatic and permanent improvement to the ear appearance with an over 90% success rate if initiated on time,” says plastic surgeon Michael Alperovich, MD.

 The ear is made up of three main sections: the outer, middle, and inner ear.
 The outer ear represents the external, visible ear—called the auricle or pinna—and the external auditory canal.
 It is more complex than you might guess, containing many structures, curves, and folds—all of which work in concert to allow us to hear sound.